dmitryelagin/dsalg/README.md

 # DSAlg

-A library with popular data structures and algorythms.
+A library with data structures and algorythms.